Maximum sampled conditional likelihood for informative subsampling: Discussion

 \section{Discussion}

 Subsampling is a useful technique for handling big data.
-To estimate the parameters with the subsample data, the inverse probability weighted estimator have been used as a gold standard method.
+To estimate the parameters with the subsample data, the inverse probability IPW estimator have been used as a gold standard method.
 In this paper, we consider an alternative method of parameter estimation using the sampled conditional likelihood function.
-The resulting MSCLE is consistent and is more efficient than the inverse probability weighted estimator.
+The resulting MSCLE is consistent and is more efficient than the IPW estimator.
 The computation for obtaining MSCLE requires computing the bias-adjustment term in the naive (complete-case) method.
 Explicit closed-form formula for the bias-adjustment terms are given in Section~\ref{sec:gener-line-models}.

 To obtain efficient subsampling probabilities, we need consistent estimates of the model parameters.
 In this paper, we assume that an independent pilot subsample is available outside of the current sample.
 In this case, the theory can be developed as presented in Section~\ref{sec:estim-param-subs}.
 Otherwise, one can consider an adaptive estimation method which simultaneously updates the parameter estimates and the corresponding selection probabilities.
 Such adaptive methods introduce additional computational burden and also theoretical challenges.
 In addition, the subsampling idea is closely related with reservior sampling \citep{efraimidis2006} which is a useful tool for handling streaming data.
 Thus, the proposed MSCLE can be used to handle the reservior sample with unequal selection probabilities.
 Such extensions will be the topics for future research.